 Unfortunately, the ugly side has reared its head on a couple of occasions.
 If I have posted something on my page and a Facebook friend wishes to comment on it, disagreeing with me or otherwise, that is ok.
 It is like sharing my views when in a large group of people.
 I am open to comments and opinions to the contrary.

 However, I have received several messages from one person in particular during lockdown.
 He was too cowardly to comment on my posts, and he sent private messages instead.
 I had already elaborated on all of the points he raised.
 He told me I was wrong.
-I said that I am entitled to my own political beliefs, but they are wrong.
+He said that I am entitled to my own political beliefs, but they are wrong.
 Not that he thought they were incorrect, but that they were.

 In addition to this, personal attacks were made on my nature.
 I told him that enough was enough, and if it continued, I would have to block him.
 Only once did he apologise for being rude although that was coupled with a clause stating he didn’t think he had been.
 I have not blocked him, but I have put him on limited profile to avoid him seeing everything I post.
 I feel that this was my best option given that I would like to focus on positive mental health.